Diagnostic evaluation for pediatric autism spectrum disorder (ASD)

 Make sure your child has a good night’s sleep and breakfast before their evaluation.
 Feel free to bring along any snacks or special items that might make your child feel more comfortable.

-What questions should I ask my provider about Diagnostic Evaluations for Children with Autism Spectrum Disorder (ASD)?
+What questions should I ask my provider about a diagnostic evaluation for pediatric autism spectrum disorder (ASD)?

 Good questions include: